Ryan Murphy’s ‘American Horror Story”s best characters, ranked

-It’s been a helluva good weekend for American Horror Story fans.
-Ahead of the eighth season of the horror anthology series, American Horror Story has been picked up for a tenth season – meaning we have at least three more runs of the show before it may draw to a conclusion.
+It’s been a helluva good run for American Horror Story fans.
+Ahead of the eighth season of the horror anthology series, American Horror Story was picked up for a tenth season – meaning we have at least two more runs of the show before it may draw to a conclusion.

 It was a tough one to whittle down, but here’s our ranking of the 21 best American Horror Story characters so far.